 A Fine-Free Library!

-As of April 13, 2021, the Mahomet Public Library is a fine-free library, with two exceptions: Wi-Fi Hotspots and Roku sticks.
-(Roku sticks are not yet ready for circulation.)
+As of April 13, 2021, the Mahomet Public Library is a fine-free library, with two exceptions: Wi-Fi Hotspots and Roku Streaming Sticks.

 Patrons will still pay for lost or damaged items.

 For our complete policy on loan periods, fines, and lost or damaged items, please see our Circulation Policy on our Library Policies page.

 TV Series and

 |3 weeks||3 times||No fines!|

 if no one is on the waitlist.